There are Two Things Every Nurse Learns Early in Their Career:

 It might be easier to start with where you shouldn’t invest.
 One of the worst things you can do with your money is to stash it in a bank account (or even worse, under your mattress or in Venmo).

-While this may seem like a super complicated economic topic that involves the Federal Reserve Bank, Consumer Price Index, Short-Term Interest Rates, and Trump tweeting angry things at the Federal Reserve Chairman, all you have to know is that it’s been about 3% for a long time, and the Federal Reserve Bank is super committed to keeping it between 0 and 3%.
+While this may seem like a super complicated economic topic that involves the Federal Reserve Bank, Consumer Price Index, Short-Term Interest Rates, and people tweeting angry things at the Federal Reserve Chairman, all you have to know is that it’s been about 3% (per year) for a long time, and the Federal Reserve Bank is super committed to keeping it between 0 and 3%.

 Practically speaking, 3% annual inflation means that $100 today will be able to buy 3% less stuff next year, and 3% less the year after that.